songweige/TATS/README.md

     --top_k 2048 --top_p 0.8 --dataset {DATANAME} --compute_fvd --save_videos
 ```

-2. **Long videos:** To sample the videos with the length longer than the training length with sliding window, use the following script.
+2. **Long videos:** To sample the videos with a length longer than the training length with a sliding window, use the following script.

 - `sample_length`: number of latent frames to be generated.
 - `temporal_sample_pos`: position of the frame that the sliding window approach generates.